-1. Parking allocation in East Campus increased from 900 to 1,611 spaces and decreased in Campus Center from 200 to negative 511 with the approval of Parking Structure 6 (Munger).

-2. According to 2000 GUP Condition H.1, the total net additional parking on campus shall not exceed 2,300 spaces, except for parking provided with any housing that is constructed in excess of 3,018 planned housing units.
+- 1. Parking allocation in East Campus increased from 900 to 1,611 spaces and decreased in Campus Center from 200 to negative 511 with the approval of Parking Structure 6 (Munger). - 2.
+According to 2000 GUP Condition H.1, the total net additional parking on campus shall not exceed 2,300 spaces, except for parking provided with any housing that is constructed in excess of 3,018 planned housing units.
 Also, per GUP Condition H.1, parking constructed as part of and for new faculty/staff housing in areas designated Campus Residential-Low Density and Campus Residential-Medium Density will not count toward the limit for each development district.
 In order to allow flexibility in the distribution of parking, the GUP also sets an upper limit for new parking in each development district.
 Some districts will ultimately build less than their GUP allocations.
-Thus, the sum of unused district allocations is more than the remaining 2000 GUP allocation, which is the campus-wide maximum number of parking spaces that will be built under this GUP.

-3. Parking allocation for Arboretum increased from zero to 36 spaces and decreased in DAPER from 1,700 to 1,664 when on-street, nonstriped parallel parking was converted to striped, angled parking along the west side of the street, and two-way traffic was converted to one-way northbound traffic in association with the Galvez Parking Lot project.

-4. Parking allocation for West Campus increased from 50 to 622 and decreased in DAPER from 1,664 to 1,092 when 611 new surface parking stalls were added to the Searsville Parking lot and 19 on-street parking spaces were removed in West Campus.

-5. In FY 16, Stanford conducted a comprehensive quality review of the parking inventory which resulted in the following corrections:

-- (i) 61 spaces were removed from the Quarry District inventory (Lot 1-A and Parking Structure 9 next to Hoover Pavilion) as these are in Palo Alto, but entered into the inventory in AR 14 and AR 15 by mistake; - (ii) 28 faculty/staff-only spaces in the San Juan District within R1S and R3S zoning were removed from the inventory, consistent with the treatment of parking for the faculty subdivision per GUP Condition H.1; and - (iii) 108 bus storage and staging spaces were removed from the inventory, including 64 spaces at L-20 for storage of Marguerite shuttles in the Campus Center District; 38 spaces at Oak Road for staging of Marguerite, tour bus, charter bus, and authorized oversize vehicle and equipment in the Campus Center District; and 6 spaces for tour bus staging in the Arboretum District.
-Bus storage and staging areas are not part of the parking inventory that can be used by commuters, campus residents, or the general public, but rather serve to facilitate a mode of transportation that reduces vehicular trips to and from campus. - 6.
-The Thoburn Garage and surface parking spaces, which support the Escondido Village Graduate Residences project, opened in FY20.
-In FY21, Manzanita Garage and the garage associated with the Center for Academic Medicine are expected to open, which will use over 1,600 spaces from the allocation.
+Thus, the sum of unused district allocations is more than the remaining 2000 GUP allocation, which is the campus-wide maximum number of parking spaces that will be built under this GUP. - 3.
+Parking allocation for Arboretum increased from zero to 36 spaces and decreased in DAPER from 1,700 to 1,664 when on-street, non-striped parallel parking was converted to striped, angled parking along the west side of the street, and two-way traffic was converted to one-way northbound traffic in association with the Galvez Parking Lot project. - 4.
+Parking allocation for West Campus increased from 50 to 622 and decreased in DAPER from 1,664 to 1,092 when 611 new surface parking stalls were added to the Searsville Parking lot and 19 on-street parking spaces were removed in West Campus. - 5.
+In FY 16, Stanford conducted a comprehensive quality review of the parking inventory which resulted in the following corrections: - (i) 61 spaces were removed from the Quarry District inventory (Lot 1-A and Parking Structure 9 next to Hoover Pavilion) as these are in Palo Alto, but entered into the inventory in AR 14 and AR 15 by mistake; - (ii) 28 faculty/staff-only spaces in the San Juan District within R1S and R3S zoning were removed from the inventory, consistent with the treatment of parking for the faculty subdivision per GUP Condition H.1; and - (iii) 108 bus storage and staging spaces were removed from the inventory, including 64 spaces at L-20 for storage of Marguerite shuttles in the Campus Center District; 38 spaces at Oak Road for staging of Marguerite, tour bus, charter bus, and authorized oversize vehicle and equipment in the Campus Center District; and 6 spaces for tour bus staging in the Arboretum District.
+Bus storage and staging areas are not part of the parking inventory that can be used by commuters, campus residents, or the general public, but rather serve to facilitate a mode of transportation that reduces vehicular trips to and from campus.